danielnovello/geoWifi/README.md

 # geoWifi

-Scan for available SSID's and if your SSID is found, trigger a policy in Jamf (Potentailly anything you want to happen)
+Scan for available SSID's and if specified SSID is found, trigger a policy in Jamf (Potentailly anything you want to happen)

 <i>(Poor mans iBeacons)</i>

+Note: Does not need to be connected to any Wifi to function.
+It scans available Wifi SSID's

  <b>Manual usage:</b>